-The control system has a discrete menu that Installing contractors and/or service agents can access to enter contact information for their customers.
-This contact information will be displayed with all Fault and Alert messages.
+The control system has a discrete menu that Installing contractors and/or service agents can access to enter contact information for

-DESCRIPTION/ACTION DISPLAY From the Desktop Screen (see Figure 52 on page 44) press and hold down the middle (unmarked) Operational Button for 30 seconds and then release it.
-This will launch a discrete menu where personalized contact information can be entered.
-Using the UP and DOWN buttons select (highlighted in black) the "Show Contact Information" menu item.
-Press the Operational Button under "CHANGE" to activate the adjustment mode for this parameter.
-Service Contact Information Show Contact Information No Change Contact Name Change Contact Phone Current Contact Info: (000) 000-0000 Access Code Image: Change CHANGE BACK With the adjustment mode for "Show Contact Information" activated the selection bar will change from a black fill to a black outline.
-Use the Up and Down Buttons to change the setting from "No" to "Yes" and press the Operational Button underneath "UPDATE" to save the new setting.
-NOTE: The Access Code at the bottom of the Service Contact Information screen is for manufacturing engineering purposes only.
+Table 19.
+Service Contact Information Description/Action Display From the Desktop Screen press and hold down the middle (unmarked) area located between the "MENU" and "HELP" buttons for 15 seconds to activate the "Contact Information" screen.
+See Figure 59 (page 45).
+Top o Menu Contact Information This will launch a discrete menu where personalized contact information can be entered.
+Using the Slidebar select (highlighted in black) the "Show Contact" menu item.
+Press "ACCEPT" to activate the adjustment mode for this parameter.
+(000) 000-0000 Press the "+" and "-" Buttons to change the setting from "No" to "Yes" and press "ACCEPT" to save the new setting.
+Note: The Access Code at the bottom of the Service Contact Information screen is for manufacturing engineering purposes only.
 There are no user settings or information accessed through this menu item.
-Service Contact Information Show Contact Information Yes Change Contact Name Change Contact Phone Current Contact Info: (000) 000-0000 Access Code Image: Contact Conta Using the UP and DOWN buttons select (highlighted in black) the "Change Contact Name" menu item.
-Press the Operational Button under "SELECT" to open the Change Contact Name menu.
-Service Contact Information Show Contact Information Yes Change Contact Name Change Contact Phone Change Contact Phone Current Contact Info: (000) 000-0000 Access Code SELECT BACK HELP Follow the on screen instructions to enter your name or the name of your company.
-There is a maximum of 20 character spaces for this purpose.
-When finished press the Operational Button "UPDATE" to save the new Contact Name.
+Contact Information Show Contact Yes Image Change Contact Name > > Change Contact Phone > > Current Contact Info: (000) 000-0000 Image BACK HELP Press the "Change Contact Name" to enter this menu.
+Contact Information Show Contact Yes > Change Contact Name > > Change Contact Phone > > Current Contact Info: (000) 000-0000 BACK HELP Press the "+", "-", "<", and ">" icons to enter your name or the name of your company.
+When finished press "ACCEPT" to save the new Contact Name.
 The control system will return to the discrete menu.
-Enter the service contact below: Use the -> and <- keys to move between Using the UP and DOWN buttons select (highlighted in black) the "Change Contact Phone" menu item and press the Operational Button under "SELECT".
-Follow the on screen instructions to enter a new Contact Phone number and press the Operational Button under "UPDATE" to save the new phone number.
-When the new Contact Name and Contact Phone number have both been updated, press the Operational Button under "BACK" to return to the Desktop screen.
-Service Contact Information Show Contact Information Yes Change Contact Name Change Contact Phone Current Contact Info: YOUR COMPANY NAME HERE (123) 456-7890 Access Code BACK HELP
+Follow these instructions to change the Contact Phone Number.
+Change Contact Name ^